A mathematical theory of super-resolution and two-point resolution: Stability of super-resolution in dimension one

-In this section, based on our location-amplitude identities, we analyze the super-resolution capability of the reconstruction of the numbers, locations, and amplitudes of the off-grid sources in the super-resolution problem.
+In this section, based on our location-amplitude identities, we analyze the super-resolution capability of the reconstruction of the numbers, locations, and amplitudes of off-the-grid sources in the one-dimensional super-resolution problem.
 Note that these problems have been analyzed in \cite{liu2021theorylse, batenkov2019super} from different perspectives but the proofs are over several tens of pages.
 Now, by our method, we have a direct and clear picture of all these problems, which allows us to prove them in a unified way and in less than ten pages.
-In particular, this new method improves the estimation of computational resolution bounds in our previous work \cite{liu2021theorylse} to an unprecedented level to have practical meanings.
-This is also the ultimate goal of our definition of computational resolution limits.

-We consider only the one-dimensional super-resolution problem since the generalization to multi-dimensions is straightforward by the method in \cite{liu2021mathematicalhighd}.
-Let us introduce the model setting.
-We consider the collection of point sources as a discrete measure $\mu=\sum_{j=1}^{n}a_{j}\delta_{y_j}$, where $y_j \in \mathbb R,j=1,\cdots,n$, represent the location of the point sources and the $a_j$'s their amplitudes.
-Noting that the $y_j$'s are the supports of the Dirac masses in $\mu$.
-Throughout the paper, we will use the supports recovery for a substitution of the location reconstruction.
+We consider the imaging model (\ref{equ:highdmodelsetting1}) and focus on the one-dimensional case in this section.
+Since the source locations $\vect y_j$'s are the supports of the Dirac masses in $\mu$, we use the support recovery for a substitution of the location reconstruction throughout the paper.